Enaree: Regalia

 The Enarei may have worn additional regalia such as drums used in shamanic rituals and antlered headdresses similar to those found in Saka horse burials and those worn in more recent times by Siberian shamans.

 The Enarei used sceptres capped with ornate pole tops, often including rattles, as symbols of authority.
 These have been discovered throughout the steppe from Mongolia to the Great Hungarian Plain.
 The oldest of these date from the 8th century BC, from Tuva and the Minusinsk Basin, and are topped by a stag or ibex standing with its feet together as if perched on a rocky eminence.
 More recent pole tops are more elaborate in design, such as one found in the Oleksandropilskiy kurhan, which is in the shape of a goddess with her hands on her hips.
 Another one from the same kurgan takes the shape of a griffin in a frame from which two bells hang, and a third from that same kurgan splits into three branches, each topped by a bird of prey holding a bell in its beak.
 The rattling and tinkling of the sceptres' bells invited the audience to the impending rites.

 Sex

 Pseudo-Hippocrates wrote that they wore women's clothing, performed women's jobs alongside other women, and acted like other women.
 The Enarei spoke with a feminine voice and used grammar assigned to women, likely employing words and phrases specific to women as well.
 Scythians viewed the Enarei as essentially different than most men due to divine transformation.
 Modern scholars such as Walter Penrose have interpreted the Enarees as transgender, intersex, or non-binary individuals.

 The Enarei were respected by their communities and belonged to the most powerful level of the Scythian aristocracy.
-They likely practiced same-sex eroticism and did not engage in heterosexual sex.
 The Scythians believed the Enarei were repeatedly born into certain families, and this was often ascribed to a goddess's hereditary curse upon warriors who had sacked her temple.